dwarmstrong/homebin/README.rst

 =======
 Library.sh
-    library of functions for bash shell scripts (more: `"A library for shell scripts" <http://www.circuidipity.com/shell-script-library.html>`_) collatz.py
+    library of functions for bash shell scripts (more: `"A library for shell scripts" <http://www.circuidipity.com/shell-script-library.html>`_) bBook.py
+    get book information from command line arguments or clipboard and open web browser and search Amazon and the Toronto Public Library bMap.py
+    get a street address from command line arguments or clipboard and open web browser to the Google Maps page for the address collatz.py
     explore the *Collatz sequence*, sometimes called "the simplest impossible math problem" daysUntil.py